simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 {{< reference "2" "Evans, Eric" "2003.
 Domain-Driven Design: Tacking Complexity In the Heart of Software.
 Addison-Wesley Longman Publishing Co., Inc., USA." >}}<br>

 {{< reference "3" "Young, Gregory" "CQRS, Task Based UIs, Event Sourcing agh!" "cqrs-task-based-uis-event-sourcing" >}}

+[^1]: The implementation of command handlers for the inventory item are grouped together in the InventoryItemCommandHandlers class which handles multiple commands instead of using on handler class per commmand